MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaRoleManagementEntitlementManagementRoleAssignmentApproval.md

     - `[ReviewResult <String>]`: The result of this approval record.
 Possible values include: NotReviewed, Approved, Denied.
     - `[ReviewedBy <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+This property is read-only.
-      - `[Id <String>]`: Unique identifier for the identity.
+      - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
     - `[ReviewedDateTime <DateTime?>]`: The date and time when a decision was recorded.
 The date and time information uses ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
     - `[Status <String>]`: The step status.
 Possible values: InProgress, Initializing, Completed, Expired.
 Read-only.

-`STEPS <IMicrosoftGraphApprovalStep[]>`: .
+`STEPS <IMicrosoftGraphApprovalStep[]>`: Used to represent the decision associated with a single step in the approval process configured in approvalStage.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AssignedToMe <Boolean?>]`: Indicates whether the step is assigned to the calling user to review.
 Read-only.
   - `[DisplayName <String>]`: The label provided by the policy creator to identify an approval step.
 Read-only.